 Phil Ford, PhD, LAT, ATC, PES, CES

-Clinical Professor, Associate Chair, Department of Kinesiology
+Clinical Professor, Athletic Training, Department of Kinesiology

 Ford previously served as a faculty member at Charleston Southern University and at Azusa Pacific University serving in various leadership roles, both in athletic training and exercise science.
 Dr. Ford comes to Boise State with an extensive clinical and teaching background spanning more than 20 years.
 In addition, he has provided athletic training health care services in a variety of setting including sports medicine clinics, interscholastic, collegiate, and professional sports.